Types of trainers

 Regular trainer accounts are created for them by a training company.

-A training company defines the agreement between the organisation and the trainer: employee or external trainer.
+A training company defines the agreement between the organisation and the trainer: fully-managed or partially-managed.

-An external trainer has almost full control over their account, can create and manage events for the company.
+A partially-managed trainer has almost full control over their account and can create and manage events for the company.
 They are also able to create their own independent events.